frankyeh/Practicum/wk1.md

 - Dr. Yeh's Q&A.

 - Quiz on brain anatomical regions.
 Student should be able to load fib file provided on DSI-Studio, which neuroanatomy will be quized upon.
-Be sure wherever the region resides, student is capable of visulize it using different techniques (e.g. adjust transparency) in order to show the quized anatomical region.
+Be sure that wherever the region resides, student is capable of visulize it using different techniques (e.g. adjust transparency) in order to show the quized anatomical region.

 - Download [Practicum Task WK1](https://drive.google.com/file/d/1S12jVb7iCe_gQRO_BGZ-ig9cLtTOuvar/view?usp=sharing) from shared folder.